-For the more paranoid among us, Surfshark also supports multihops, meaning they route your connection through two different VPN servers.
-Normall this would result in further degradation of speed, but impressively, Surfshark managed to handle it very well.
+For the more paranoid among us, Surfshark also supports multihop, meaning they route your connection through two different servers.
+Normally this would result in further degradation of speed, but impressively, Surfshark managed to handle it very well.

 Torrents Possible but Not Great